kevinwang930/kevinwang930.github.io/content/post/tree/index.md

 ```

+### 1.1.1 Balanced Binary Heap
+Based on completed binary tree, usually backed by array, used in PriorityBlockingQueue
+for index K
+1. parent index `(k-1)>>>1`
+2. left child `(k<<<1)+1`
+3. right child `left+1`

-### 1.1.2 Binary Search Tree
+## 1.2 Binary Search Tree
 BST, or binary sorted tree
 1. binary tree
 2. key of each node is greater than the keys of left subtree
 3. key of each node is smaller than the keys of right subtree

-### 1.1.3 Balanced Search Tree
+### 1.2.1 Balanced Search Tree
 1. Binary Search Tree
 2. for height balanced tree the height of n items is guaranteed to be `o(logn)`

-## 1.2 Balanced Binary Heap
-Based on completed binary tree, usually backed by array, used in PriorityBlockingQueue
-for index K
-1. parent index `(k-1)>>>1`
-2. left child `(k<<<1)+1`
-3. right child `left+1`

-## 1.3 Red Black Tree
+## 1.2.2 Red Black Tree
 1. binary search tree
 2. every node is either red or black
 3. all NIL nodes are considered black